ProvableHQ/sdk/README.md

 be found on the [Aleo Developer Docs](https://developer.aleo.org/sdk/typescript/overview) page.

 #### [SDK Readme](https://github.com/ProvableHQ/sdk/tree/testnet3/sdk#readme)
-The SDK Readme provides concepts core to executing zero knowledge programs in the web and several detailed examples of how to use the SDK to build web apps using Aleo.
+The SDK readme provides concepts core to executing zero-knowledge programs in the web and several detailed examples of how to use the SDK to build web apps using Aleo.

 #### [Aleo Wasm Readme](https://github.com/ProvableHQ/sdk/tree/testnet3/wasm#readme)
-The Aleo Wasm Readme provides instructions for compiling the Aleo Wasm crate and using it in web projects.
-Those who want to build from source or create their own WebAssembly bindings should start here
+The Aleo Wasm readme provides instructions for compiling the Aleo Wasm crate and using it in web projects.
+Those who want to build from source or create their own WebAssembly bindings should start here.

 ## ❤️ Contributors